poissonconsulting/deckr/README.md

             key = "carrier")
 ```

-The next code checks that `airports` has the listed columns in that order and that `faa` is a unique character vector of three 'word characters', `lat` is a number between 0 and 90, `alt` is an integer between -100 and 10,000, and `dst` is a character vector with the possible values A, N or U.
+The next code checks that `airports` has the listed columns in that
+order and that `faa` is a unique character vector of three ‘word
+characters’, `lat` is a number between 0 and 90, `alt` is an integer
+between -100 and 10,000, and `dst` is a character vector with the
+possible values A, N or U.

 ``` r
 check_data3(airports, list(faa = rep("^\\w{3,3}$",2),